kobolcs/qcs/prototypes/blockchain-smart-contracts-tests/README.md

 This project demonstrates advanced testing techniques for Web3 applications, focusing on the unique quality assurance challenges presented by blockchain and smart contracts.

+It serves as R&D for clients exploring decentralized finance and other emerging Web3 opportunities.
 ---
 ### When to Use This Technology